$18,750 Sales Tax Cap & No Income Tax

 Key Texas Boating Facts

-• Registration Required: All motorized boats must be registered with the Texas Parks & Wildlife Department (TPWD)
+• Registration Required: All motorized boats must be registered and titled with Texas Parks & Wildlife Department (TPWD)

-• Title Required: All boats with a motor, and sailboats 14+ feet, must be titled.
-Lenders are listed as lienholder on financed boats
+• Title Required: All motorized boats must be titled through TPWD.
+Lenders are listed as lienholder on the title

-• Boater Education: Anyone born on or after September 1, 1993 must complete a NASBLA-approved boating safety course
+• Boater Education: Anyone born on or after September 1, 1993 must complete a TPWD-approved boater education course

 Texas Boat Loan Rates by Credit Score